amethyst/specs/book/src/07_join.md

 * `&EntitiesRes` (returns `Entity` values)
 * bitsets

-The last point here is probably very interesting, because this allows for even more flexibility, as you will see in the next section.
+I think the last point here is pretty interesting, because it allows for even more flexibility, as you will see in the next section.

 ## Joining over bitsets